thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

     order);
 ```

-5. And that is it for this Activity.
-Now let's do the same for the `StorefrontActivity` and the `DeliveryActivity`.
+Now let's do the same to call the `pizza-delivery` and `pizza-storefront` applications via Activities.

 ### Create the Delivery Activity